 Through the years, his successes have included the substantive consolidation of debtor estates to assure equitable treatment of all classes of creditors, and the piercing of the corporate veil of an alter ego entity to reach assets improperly transferred to avoid creditors.
 His legal experience includes complex litigation to recover preferential payments under bankruptcy law and state insolvency law in a vast number of legal disputes and complex factual scenarios.

-Since the 1930’s, KMKSC has been a business law firm.
-During his 30-year tenure as President, Steve has molded KMKSC into a legal resource uniquely positioned to provide excellent yet cost-efficient legal support for the varied business interests of its clients.
-Steve has been a driving force in establishing KMKSC as a nationally recognized champion of business creditors’ rights, known for its tenacious and effective representation of clients anywhere in the United States, and in international trade disputes and forums.
+Since the 1930’s, KMK has been a business law firm.
+During his 30-year tenure as President, Steve has molded KMK into a legal resource uniquely positioned to provide excellent yet cost-efficient legal support for the varied business interests of its clients.
+Steve has been a driving force in establishing KMK as a nationally recognized champion of business creditors’ rights, known for its tenacious and effective representation of clients anywhere in the United States, and in international trade disputes and forums.

-Steve’s efforts have led to KMKSC achieving a number of groundbreaking decisions, of which a few examples are:
+Steve’s efforts have led to KMK achieving a number of groundbreaking decisions, of which a few examples are:

 - A decision from the Wisconsin Supreme Court establishing the right of an unsecured creditor to have a sheriff seize and execute upon a court judgment against the assets of a debtor and forcing a judicial sale to find an equity in excess of the rights and value of an existing security interest held by a secured creditor in the subject assets.

 - A Seventh Circuit rule that guarantees issued by a business do not evaporate when the company is absorbed by a related company or entity.
 The court held that the rights and obligations of the merged company or business survive, and thus continue liability to the company meant to be protected by the subject guarantee, noting that otherwise merger would effectively represent a means to invalidate any personal obligations entered into by the owners of a company.